Dale Clevenger: Musical career

 He started playing trumpet at age 11 and switched to horn at age 13.
 Clevenger's father was President of the Chattanooga Opera Association, and he was exposed to live orchestral music at an early age.

-He attended Chattanooga High School, aka "City High" when the band program was under the leadership of Richard Casavant, a scholar of marching band history.
+He attended Chattanooga High School, commonly known as City High School, when the band program was under the leadership of A.R.
+Casavant, a scholar of marching band history, inventor, and innovator credited with creating Precision Drill.
+Clevinger's obituary relates that Casavant used to play him recordings of the Chicago Symphony during the school lunch hour.

 Clevenger received a Bachelor of Fine Arts degree from Carnegie Mellon University, Pittsburgh, in 1962.

 Clevenger considered Arnold Jacobs and Adolph Herseth, former principal brass instrumentalists of the CSO, to be his mentors.

 Clevenger performed with many ensembles worldwide, including the Berlin Philharmonic (under Daniel Barenboim).
 He took part in many music festivals including the Santa Fe Chamber Music Festival, Florida Music Festival, Sarasota, Marrowstone Music Festival, Bellingham, Washington, and Affinis Music Festival, Japan.

 He won a Grammy Award for "The Antiphonal Music of Gabrieli," which he recorded with members of the Chicago Symphony brass section, as well as the brass sections of the Philadelphia Orchestra and the Cleveland Orchestra.

 His recording of Mozart's horn concertos was named Record of the Year in Hungary on the European label Hungaroton.
 He also was a featured soloist in the Chicago Symphony Orchestra's Grammy-winning Strauss Wind Concertos album, on which he plays Strauss's first horn concerto, as well as Andante for horn and piano in C major with Daniel Barenboim accompanying on piano.

 In 2003, Clevenger premiered John Williams' Concerto for Horn and Orchestra, a work written for him.

 In addition to performing, Clevenger was an experienced conductor.
 He was the Music Director of the Elmhurst Symphony Orchestra from 1981 to 1995.
 He expanded his conducting career with numerous orchestras in North and Central America, Europe, Asia, and Australia, recently leading the Orquestra Sinfonica de Castilla y Leon with Daniel Barenboim as soloist.

 Dale Clevenger was President of the Italian Brass Week and taught at Roosevelt University during his time in Chicago.
 After retirement from the CSO in 2013, he also taught at the Jacobs School of Music at Indiana University.

 Personal life and death

 Clevenger married Alice Anne Render of Louisville, Kentucky, also a skilled hornist.
 The couple had two sons, Mac and Jesse.
 His wife died in 2011.
-He also had two children from his first marriage, Michael and Ami, and after that he’s been married with an Italian woman Giovanna Grassi for nine years till the year he died.
+He also had two children from his first marriage, Michael and Ami.
+Subsequently, he was married to Giovanna Grassi, an Italian woman, for nine years until his death.
 He died from complications of Waldenström's macroglobulinemia at a hospital near his residence in Brescia on January 5, 2022, at the age of 81.